-Kaba Gajda or crafts Kaba Gajda is a variety of pipes which is so hypnotising that people are capable of dropping their jaws at least a couple of times while listening to it.
+Kaba Gajda or crafts Kaba Gajda is a variety of pipes which is so hypnotising people watch and listen in awe.
 Don’t believe me?
 Watch the video below provided by Traveler-Diary.

 History – Immerse Me in Interesting Facts, Please

-I know history can be boring when presented in an inappropriate way, so I will try to keep it short yet interesting.
+I know history can be boring when presented in an inappropriate way, so I’ll keep it short yet interesting.

 Preto Bulgarians have come to the fertile lands on which contemporary Bulgaria thrives today from Central Asia.
 Then, they mixed with Slavic people and Thracians.
 This is why Bulgarian women are so gorgeous.

-Bulgaria is situated in Eastern Europe.
-Her (she is a female for having that many roses and lavender fields) shores are washed by the Black Sea.
+Bulgaria is in Eastern Europe.
+The Black Sea washes her shores.
 Its position is very beneficial because many commercial routes pass through it.

 It has always been an important part of history, having been involved in both World Wars.
-In this regard, it is the only country that saved all its Jews during the Second World War genocide, which brings us to why I wanted to compile this section.
+In this regard, it is one of the two countries that saved all its Jews during the Second World War genocide, which brings us to why I wanted to compile this section.

-Having successfully saved all its Jewish population, Bulgaria has impeccable relations with Israel.
+Since it saved all its Jewish population, Bulgaria enjoys impeccable relations with Israel.

 I am not going to delve deeper into every foreign relationship we maintain, but there’s one that is worth mentioning – China.

-Bulgaria was the second country to recognise the People’s Republic of China and for this reason, the Eastern European country enjoys stupendous relations with the Asian Titan that recently surpassed U.S.’ economy.
+Bulgaria was the second country to recognise the People’s Republic of China.
+For this reason, the Eastern European country enjoys stupendous relations with the Asian Titan that recently surpassed the U.S. economy in GDP.

 Sports – Tennis and Volleyball, for the Win

-In recent times, Bulgaria has not been doing its best in the field of sports, but two of them should be mentioned.
+In recent times, Bulgaria has not been doing its best in the field of sports, but two of them are worth mentioning.

 If we take into account that the government has almost completely neglected investments in sports, then even these two facts are a huge success.